PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ESPTraining.md

 ## Setup

+**Switch Settings:**
+1. Screen size: Must be 100% within the Switch settings

+**Program Settings:**
+1. Video Resolution: 1080p or higher

+**Game Settings:**
+1. Text Speed: Fast
-1. Complete the Alfornada gym.
+2. Complete the Alfornada gym.
-1. Speak to Dendra at least once to clear out any dialog explaining the mode.
+3. Speak to Dendra at least once to clear out any dialog explaining the mode.

 ## Instructions